africanobyamugisha/Brucellosis_Analysis/README.md

    - I start by loading and tidying the data using the `tidyverse`, `dplyr`, `readr`, and `janitor` packages to ensure it's in a pristine format for analysis.

 2. **Data Visualization 📊📉**:
-   - I employ the versatile `ggplot2` package to craft an array of captivating data visualizations.
+   - I employ the versatile `highcharter` package to craft an array of captivating data visualizations.
 These visual aids help  grasp the prevalence of Brucellosis in different livestock species and districts.

 3. **Statistical Wizardry 🧙‍♂️**:
    - The statistical analysis relies on the trusty `Hmisc` package.
 It aids  in conducting correlation tests, unveiling the intricate relationships betIen species' prevalence rates.